-Presently, search engine spiders cannot recognize “the subject matter of an picture.”
+Although Google is working on “image recognition” & “auto – caption,” currently, search engine spiders cannot recognize “the subject matter of an picture.”
 Instead, they rely on the “Alt Text.”
-Therefore you must help the spiders understand each of your images by placing a text description within the alt text of the images.
-Use your keyword phrase in one or two instances of “ALT text” on the page.
-To include it, you simply add
+Therefore web dersigners help Google understand each of your images by placing a text description within the alt text of each picture.

-If you want to see SEO Image Optimizing in action, just click here and view the top ten Google Images for the keyword term ‘African American Yoga Teacher’ [notice the website name & alt tags of the top Google pics ].
+If you want to see SEO Image Optimizing in action, just click here and view the top ten Google Images for the keyword term ‘African American Yoga Teacher’ [notice the website name “ynottony.com” ].

-There’s no direct relation between image captions & search engine rankings.
-However, because they are one of the most well-read pieces of content on your site, Image Captions can lower your bounce rate.
+Although there seems to be no direct relation between image captions & Google search engine rankings,; Captions are the most well-read pieces of content on your website, Image Captions can lower your bounce rate.